danomatika/ofxPd/README.markdown

 }
 </pre>

 The `extern "C"` keywords tell the compiler to look for a pure C function, not a C++ function.
 Make sure to include the "Externals.h" header file where you include "ofxPd.h".
-Add a setup function declaration ofr any other externals that need it here.
+Add a setup function declaration for any other externals that need it here.

 ### External library licensing on iOS